google/seqio/README.md

 function of the representations of the tokens *before* its position in the previous layer.

-Referring to the toy example, when computing `u2` with fully-causing masking, we do not use `v3`.
+Referring to the toy example, when computing `u2` with fully-causal masking, we do not use `v3`.
 This results in a representation `u2` of the word "is" that does not take into account the word "good", which is unnecessarily limiting.